lillyspringer/DobbsWIC/README.md

 Data on WIC participation are in "WIC Data" folder. <br/>
 Data on birth rates are in "Birth Data" folder. <br/>
 Data on abortion policies are in "abortionpolicies" excel file in "Additional Data" folder. <br/>
+Data need to construct the map are in "Map Data" folder. <br/>
 All additional data (population data, annual state unemployment rates, and additional controls) are in "Additional Data" folder. <br/>

 data_readin.do constructs the data set. <br/>